IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

    After the `ImageContentsourcePolicy` and global image pull secret are applied, the configuration of your nodes will be updated sequentially.
 Wait until all `MachineConfigPools` are updated.

-### 5. Install UrbanCode Deploy agent by way of OpenShift
+### 5. Install DevOps Deploy agent by way of OpenShift

-Now that your images are mirrored to your air-gapped environment, you can deploy your UrbanCode Deploy agent to that environment.
-See the instructions at [Install UrbanCode Deploy agent](#installing-urbancode-deploy-agent-operator).
+Now that your images are mirrored to your air-gapped environment, you can deploy your DevOps Deploy agent to that environment.
+See the instructions at [Install DevOps Deploy agent](#installing-devops-deploy-agent-operator).

 ### Setting up a repeatable mirroring process

 Once you complete a `CASE` save, you can mirror the `CASE` as many times as you want to.
-This approach allows you to mirror a specific version of the UrbanCode Deploy agent into development, test, and production stages using a private container registry.
+This approach allows you to mirror a specific version of the DevOps Deploy agent into development, test, and production stages using a private container registry.

 Follow the steps in this section if you want to save the `CASE` to multiple registries (per environment) once and be able to run the `CASE` in the future without repeating the `CASE` save process.